 - Pour the canned tomatoes over the top of the chicken.

 - Close lid and seal for pressure cooking.

 - Set to cook on High pressure for 12 minutes.

 - Walk away, for anywhere from 45 minutes to two hours.
-At the very least, let the pressure cooker naturally release, but I find the chicken is better if it rests quite some time after that.
+At the very least, let the pressure cooker naturally release (takes about 20 minutes after cooking completes), but I find the chicken is better if it rests quite some time after that.

 - When you are ready to continue, remove the chicken and as much remaining solids as you can with a slotted spoon or strainer scoop to a large, stable, heat-safe bowl.
 No need to be completist, just pull out any chunks of chicken, onion, or tomato that they might burn during reduction.

-- Set the pressure cooker to Saute mode, and if your pressure cooker has saute levels choose High.
+- Fast option: drain off most of the liquid to a your chicken bowl.
+Add your sauce components to the pot and warm through on low Saute, return chicken to the pot and stir to cover and warm.
+Slow option: Set the pressure cooker to Saute mode, and if your pressure cooker has saute levels choose High.
 Boil the remaining liquid in the pot down until it is reduced 50-70%.
 This could take up to 30 minutes depending on the pressure cooker and amount of moisture, and while you do not have to stand over it you should check it every 5 minutes starting at the 15-minute mark.
 Turn the heat off or set to a low saute when it has reduced sufficiently.